 Claros remains imprisoned.
 Bjorn Arp, a lawyer who represents Claros, said in a telephone interview that the evidence in Bolivia used to convict Claros was not “credible” and called accusations against him “curious” and politically-motivated.
 Aranda could not be reached.

 The annual State Department reports disclosing the names of human rights abusers that had received U.S. training under the IMET program would be eliminated under separate legislation proposed last year by Sen. Kelly Ayotte, a New Hampshire Republican member of the Armed Services Committee, and by Sen. Mark Warner, a Virginia Democrat.
 Congressional aides who asked not to be quoted by name said the legislation’s aim is to alleviate administrative burdens imposed on the executive branch.

 National security managing editor R. Jeffrey Smith contributed to this article.
-Lauren Chadwick is a Scoville Fellow at the Center.
+Lauren Chadwick is a Scoville Fellow at the Center for Public Integrity.

 Our newsroom needs to raise $121,000 by end of the year so we can hold the power accountable and strengthen our democracy in 2024.
 Public Integrity doesn’t have paywalls and doesn’t accept advertising.
 We depend on individuals like you to sustain quality journalism.